mattbarker016/Baby-Brella/README.md

 ## Instructions

+NOTE (6/29/16): As of now, this will only run in Xcode 8 (currently in beta), which required an Apple Developer account to download.
+Sorry :/

 1. First, download [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) if you don't have it installed.
 2. Next, click the green download button on this page, and then click Download ZIP.
 3. Open the Playground file in the downloaded file (picture of happy see-saw guys) with Xcode